JuileeGund115/JuileeGund115/README.md

 # Hey there, I’m Juilee Gund 👋

-🔍 Breaking things (ethically) to make the digital world safer — one port scan at a time.
-I’m a cybersecurity grad diving deep into red teaming, penetration testing, and all things offensive security.
+🔍 I’m a cybersecurity grad diving deep into red teaming, penetration testing, and all things offensive security.

-💻 Currently sharpening my skills with tools like Nmap, Wireshark, Aircrack-ng, Bettercap, and AFL++ — yes, I *do* enjoy fuzzing things until they break.
+💻 Currently sharpening my skills with tools like Nmap, Wireshark, Burpsuite, Metasploit, Nessus, Aircrack-ng, and AFL++ — yes, I *do* enjoy fuzzing things until they break.

-👩‍🔬 I’ve run simulations in SIEM/EDR environments, audited systems for ISO 27001/NIST/SOC 2 compliance, and even hacked an IoT device to make it behave (nicely).

 🎓 MSc Cybersecurity @ University of Birmingham
 📜 Google Cybersecurity Cert | CompTIA Security+ (in progress)
-☁️ Fluent in Cloudish: AWS | Azure

----

-## 🛠️ Some things I’ve built, broken, or fixed:
-- 🔧 Pen-tested a smart home device (spoiler: it wasn’t that smart).
-- 🧠 Simulated threat detection using MITRE ATT&CK framework.
-- 🤖 Built a fuzzing tool using AFL++ to crash-test web APIs.
-- 📋 Helped reduce audit chaos with clear policies and risk treatment plans.

 ---